muratk5n/thirdwave/en/README.md

 ---

-Mcauliffe made a mistake by saying that stuff during debate triggering a culture war, but centrist libcucks have no choice but to go there.
+Mcauliffe made a mistake by saying making those comments during the debate triggering a culture war, but centrist shitlibs have no choice but to go there.
 He cant hit the other guy on Carlyle, what else is he going to talk about?

 ---